 Lithium is a soft silvery-white metal which is highly reactive and does not occur in nature in its elemental form.
 In nature it occurs as compounds within hard rock deposits (such as Pilgangoora) and salt brines.

-Lithium and its chemical compounds have a wide range of industrial applications resulting in numerous chemical and technical uses.
+Lithium and its chemical compounds are used in applications such as batteries, ceramics, glass and pharmaceuticals.
 Lithium has the highest electrochemical potential of all metals, a key property in its role in lithium-ion batteries.

 Rechargeable lithium-ion batteries typically weigh approximately 75% less than an equivalent lead acid battery, making them an ideal solution for high-performance products, including electric cars, bikes and wheelchairs.

 The supply/demand fundamentals for lithium put this highly sought-after metal in a league of its own compared with other commodities.